ENGLISH - SPANISH GLOSSARY OF TRANSLATION INDUSTRY TERMS

 Community-based translation

-Translations performed for medical and legal mediation in formal procedures when written translation is required.
+Translations performed for medical and legal mediation in formal procedures when written

 Spanish: traductor jurado, traductor médico, perito traductor (legal o médico)